cancelchain/documentation/docs/source/usage.rst

 :ref:`CancelChain` can be configured like any other Flask_ application including a few custom options:

 1. The environment variable :code:`CANCELCHAIN_SETTINGS` can be set to the location of a `python config file`_.
 2. Some settings can be configured from environment variables.
+In addition, environment variables can be set using a `python-dotenv`_ ``.env`` file.
+A ``.env`` file is loaded by default if it is located either in the current working directory or in the ``cancelchain`` `instance folder`_.
+Use the ``--env-file`` parameter to specify an alternate file path when running commands.

 Flask
 ^^^^^